RohanSogani/autoGrader/README.md

 Students submit their programs via the handin command.\
 Each student has a folder containing the .tar file of all the related file to the assignment.

+<strong>Note</strong>
+This script is for such an environment where the directorty contains subdirectories named as StudentKerberosID@something.com.
+Each of these subdirectories must have tar files with containing the all the required files and the Makefile.

 <strong>Helper files</strong>
 1. <strong>mergeFileColumns.py</strong> - Merges the scores of two assignments in one final score file
 2. <strong>findMissingStudents.py</strong> - compares final score file with the total number of students.
 Further it finds the students who have not submitted their homework and assigns 0 score.